Shailean/portfolio/school-projects/2-financial-lit-mortgages/README.md

 # Financial Literacy Game
 In this project, I had to create a game to show proficiency in Python conditionals.
+The game explains the mortgage application process that banks use to assess an individual's application for a home loan.

 <br>